ChethanNaik-a1/rest/README.md

 This is a REST API example using ASP.NET Web API

 Instructions:
-- You need Visual Studio to open this solution
+- Open this solution using Visual Studio
-- Press F5 to run this API solution.
-You will see a welcome page will appear.
+- Press F5 to run, you will see a welcome page.
 This indicates the REST API has been started in your IIS express
 - Download Fiddler if you don't have already, this is an awesome tool (download it from http://www.telerik.com/fiddler)
 - Open Fiddler Composer > Scratchpad and paste below http request contents
 - Select any of the request and hit the 'Execute' button
 - On the left hand side you will the http traffic that you just made
-- Select that, go to Inspectors tab -> on the right hand side you will see two splitted windows.
+- Select that traffic, go to 'Inspectors' tab.
+On the right hand side you will see two splitted windows.
 On the bottom one, select the JSON tab.
 Here we will see the response from the server

 GET
 --------------